-The usual cause of this compression is arthritis, but in essence it is the natural aging process.
+The usual cause of this compression is arthritis, but in essence, it is the natural aging process.
 As the joints and discs of the spine wear, bone spurs called osteophytes are created.
-As discs wear out they become narrower, making the holes for the nerves smaller.
-Finally, with this process an overgrowth of the covering to the spine called the Ligamentum Flavum occurs.
+As discs wear out, they become narrower, making the holes for the nerves smaller.
+Finally, with this process, an overgrowth of the covering of the spine called the Ligamentum Flavum occurs.
 These factors in combination can tightly compress the spinal nerves.

 What Treatments Exist?